 The next year, in 2019, the war against kratom was intensified.
 The officials and residents were not ready to give in the freedom of using and selling kratom in their state.
 Caledonia Town took an initiative and declared kratom illegal in the March of the same year.
 With this, more counties started joining the movement.

 Lowndes County followed in their footsteps and decided to criminalize kratom in their region.
-A wave of kratom law changes occurred that year in various counties including Itawamba County, Alcorn County, Monroe County, and Tishomingo County.
+A wave of kratom law changes occurred that year in various counties including Itawamba County, Alcorn County.

 The next year, the people advocating for the kratom ban were not discouraged by their repeated failures and remained resilient in their efforts to rid their state of this malice.
 On the 17th of January, 2020, Senator Charles Younger took a stand against kratom use and proposed a bill that was directed towards declaring kratom as a Schedule I drug.
 After this, two more bills intended for the same purpose came into being.
 However, all three of these bills died shortly afterward in the committee without ever passing.